exercism/csharp/concepts/strings/about.md

 // => "Frank"
 ```

 If you need to split the string at a certain character you can use [Substring][substring] in combination with [IndexOf][indexof].
-In recent C# versions also the [Split method] has become very powerful.
+In recent C# versions also the [Split method][splitting] has become very powerful.
 Check this out as well.

 Finally, there are [many ways to concatenate a string][concatenation].
 The simplest one is by using the [`+` operator][plus-operator].